gotmax23/fedrq-mirror/README.md

 ## Versioning

-This project is in alpha.
+This project is in alpha. `fedrq.cli.*` is internal to this module.
+A stable API for `fedrq.repoquery` and `fedrq.config` may be provided down the line.
+The CLI interface is also subject to small changes.

 ## Documentaion